Summary of Federal Laws

 FERPA Final Rule, 76 Fed.
 Reg.
 75604, Dec.
 2, 2011.

 This 253 page document includes a number of changes to FERPA.
-See the shorter summary for Parents and Students and the Overview for SEAS and LEAS all on the FPCO web page.
+See the shorter summary for Parents and Students and the Overview for SEAS and LEAS.
 The regulations are effective Jan.
 3, 2012.
 The introduction to the regulations notes as follows: "These amendments also reduce barriers that have inhibited the effective use of SLDS as envisioned in the America Competes Act and the ARRA."

 The Campus Sex Crimes Prevention Act and FERPA